 The cost of assisted living is variable; though we do have some baseline data that can help you understand what to expect, there are quite a few factors that can impact the overall price.
 These factors include:

-- Location.
+Location.
+We already know that the state you live in will have an impact on cost, but it gets even more detailed than that.
 Property values of a location impact the price of an assisted living community in the area.
 Facilities in expensive neighborhoods will cost more than those in more affordable areas.

-- Amenities.
-Are you only looking for an assisted living facility for home upkeep?
-Or are you looking for other services as well?
+Amenities.
+What are you looking to get out of your assisted living facility?
 A community that provides options for meals, cleaning services, and weekly activities will be more expensive than those that don’t.

 Getting the Most Value

-Assisted living can be expensive, but it’s important to realize that this is not the same as paying rent.
-Assisted living costs cover a wide range of expenses, often including food and transportation.
-At Briarwood, assisted living residents receive two or three meals a day depending on their preference, transportation to stores and events in the city, weekly housekeeping services, and events and entertainment throughout our campus.
-Instead of paying for rent (or house upkeep), food, transportation, and entertainment separately, it is all included in one price.
+At Briarwood, residents receive 2-3 meals a day, transportation to stores and events in the city, weekly housekeeping services, and events and entertainment throughout our campus.
+Instead of paying for rent, home maintenance, food, transportation, and entertainment separately, it is all included in one upfront price.

-When considering the cost of assisted living, it all comes down to finding the right balance.
+When considering the cost of assisted living, it all comes down to finding the right balance and getting the most value.
 An assisted living community that appears more expensive on the surface may actually save you money in the long run.
-Not to mention that a large number of facilities in Massachusetts provide the services, entertainment, and sense of community that many seniors need and want.

 At Briarwood, we pride ourselves on creating an affordable place that seniors can—and do—call home.
 If you’re ready to make the move to a high-quality assisted living facility, we’re here for you.